michaeldzjap/waveplayer/README.md

 ### waveplayer.js Events

 * `canplay` - Identical to the corresponding [Media event](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events).
 Sent when enough data is available so that the media can be played, at least for a couple of frames.
+* `ended` - Identical to the corresponding [Media event](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events).
+Sent when playback of an audio file is completed.
 * `playlistended` - Sent when the playlist has finished playing all the queued audio.
 * `playlistqueued` - Sent when the the first audio file in the playlist has finished loading.
 * `waveclicked` - Sent when the user clicks somewhere on the waveform.
 Callback will receive a float denoting the progress `[0..1]`.